 Oils are staples in my skincare routine.
-When chosen appropriately, I think everyone can benefit from them.
+When chosen appropriately, I think most people can benefit from them.
 Today, I’m going to review the 100% cold-pressed virgin marula oil from The Ordinary.

 I’ve been using facial oils instead of moisturizers for quite some time now.
 (It’s such an interesting topic; I’ll write a dedicated post about it!)
 Essentially, they help to seal in moisture and strengthen the skin barrier which is key to promote healthy, balanced skin.